tijmen/dfmux_calc/README.md

  - `LiteBIRD_SSAA_parameters.ipynb` shows an example of how to use `dfmux_calc` for calculation of the LiteBIRD SQUID electrical performance requirements.
 It also has a brief explanation of how to install SPICE, which is an optional dependency.
  - `mntes.py` calculates the properties of a TES in the DfMux readout system including nonlinearity.

+If you wish to use the SPICE-enabled calculation of current sharing (i.e., nulling efficiency), be aware that PySpice is an older library and may not function in modern environments.
+To address this, an example Dockerfile has been included, which you should modify prior to use.
+Leveraging Docker ensures compatibility with libngspice and PySpice, even on newer systems like Apple Silicon Mac.

 ### Revision History

+ - Nov 2024: Important precision enhancement in SPICE calculation, added Dockerfile
+ - Mar 2024: forked and simplified, hosted at https://github.com/tijmen/dfmux_calc
  - Aug 2022: first version committed to https://github.com/megan-russell/dfmux_calc
- - Mar 2024: forked and simplified, hosted at https://github.com/tijmen/dfmux_calc

 ### Citations